doppelmutzi/doppelmutzi.github.io/_posts/2018-02-18-vuex-testing-mocha-sinon.md

 });
 ```

-The example test above verifies that the _Vuex_ action &quot;loadNextBreakfast&quot; commits the expected mutations, described with the array _expectedMutations_. _type_ and _payload_ represent the arguments of [Vuex's commit function](https://github.com/vuejs/vuex/blob/dev/src/store.js).
-I also want to verify inside the helper function that the correct mutations were triggered with the correct arguments. _payload_ can be null, if a mutation needs to be committed with a _type_ only. _actionPayload_ and _state_ are optional arguments and, thus, can be null.
+The example above verifies that the _Vuex action_ &quot;loadNextBreakfast&quot; commits the expected _mutations_, described with the array _expectedMutations_. _type_ and _payload_ represent the arguments of [Vuex's commit function](https://github.com/vuejs/vuex/blob/dev/src/store.js).
+I also want to verify inside the helper function that the correct _mutations_ were triggered with the correct arguments. _payload_ can be null, if a _mutation_ needs to be committed with a _type_ only. _actionPayload_ and _state_ are optional arguments and, thus, can be null.
 If the _action_ under test needs to operate on _state_ and / or requires a _payload_ object as input, you have to provide it with these two arguments.

 _testAction_ contains the logic to mock the _commit_ function.